WOC CISD Trustee participates in Leadership Program

 AUSTIN — Sarah Simon, trustee from West Orange Cove CISD joined 34 other school board members from across Texas November 17-19 at the second session of the Leadership TASB class of 2017.
 Selected by the Texas Association of School Boards (TASB), the group is participating in a yearlong education leadership study program.
 These trustees represent school districts of all sizes, with student populations of 1,000 to 159,000, and reflect a similar range of property wealth.

 Participants who complete all required elements of the study will graduate next year by earning Master Trustee status.
 This is the highest designation recognized by TASB.

 Meeting in San Antonio, the trustees heard featured speaker Mark Elberfeld, president of the Gabriel Center for Servant-Leadership in Atlanta, GA.
 Elberfeld is a recognized authority on leadership training and focused on characteristics of leaders as servants.
 This was the first of three sessions on servant leadership in which the class will participate.
 The class also visited Uvalde CISD and Knippa ISD to learn about innovative programs and the board’s role in student success.

-Other Leadership TASB sessions are scheduled for Austin, November 11-13; Corpus Christi, February 10-12; Longview, April 28-30; and Fort Worth, June 30-July 1.
+Other Leadership TASB sessions are scheduled, February 16-18; McAllen, April 20-22; and Fort Worth, June 22-24.
 Each session has a unique theme that builds on the previous session and features nationally recognized experts in the fields of leadership development and education.
 Teams also work throughout the year on extended learning assignments between meetings.
 Created in 1993, Leadership TASB has more than 800 graduates to date.